gitpod-io/gitpod-docs/doc/10_Getting_Started.md

    ![](./images/gitpod_prefix.jpg)

 3. On first use you will have to authorize access to your GitHub account.
-This is necessary so you can use it from within Gitpod.
+This is necessary so you can access your data from within Gitpod.
-4. Gitpod will now launch a workspace container for you in the cloud containing a full Linux system machine.
-It will also clone the GitHub repository branch according to the GitHub site you were coming from.
+4. Gitpod will now launch a workspace container for you in the cloud, containing a full Linux system.
+   It will also clone the GitHub repository branch based on the GitHub page you were coming from.

 Next up you should learn about [Gitpod's IDE](./50_IDE.html).